rancher-sandbox/sbombastic/docs/rfc/0002_discoveryjob_design.md

    The created RegistryDiscovery CR needs to be in the same namespace as the target registry.

 5. Each RegistryDiscovery CR is for a registry discovery occurrence.
-   When a RegistryDiscovery CR is reconciled, controller will add a DiscoverRegistry job to the NATs queue.
+   When a RegistryDiscovery CR is reconciled, controller will add a CreateCatalog message to the NATs queue and update the RegistryDiscovery CR's Status.CurrentStatus as "Pending".
-   The DiscoverRegistry job object can simply reference the RegistryDiscovery object instance.
+   The CreateCatalog message contains namespace/name of the Registry and name of the RegistryDiscovery.

    NATS options DiscardNewPerSubject/DiscardNew/MaxMsgsPerSubject do not fit our need well for preventing duplicate jobs post to NATS queue:
    - Number of Registry objects is variant
+   - It doesn't work well in our case when a new CreateCatalog message is published to an empty NATS queue while worker is still doing registry discovery (redundant discovery concurrently)
-   - It doesn't work well in our case when a new DiscoverRegistry job is published to an empty NATS queue while worker is still doing registry discovery (redundant discovery concurrently)
+   - It doesn't work well in our case when a new CreateCatalog message is published to an empty NATS queue while worker is still doing registry discovery (redundant discovery concurrently)

-6. Worker will pick up the DiscoverRegistry job and then get the RegistryDiscovery CR from the API server and start the create catalog job.
+6. Worker will pick up the CreateCatalog message and then get the Registry CR from the API server.

-7. Worker will keep the RegistryDiscovery object up-to-date to keep track of the progress of the catalog and its final outcome.

-8. It's worker to make sure that for each registry no other discovery operation could be triggered before the last discovery operation is completed.
+7. It's worker to make sure that for each registry no other discovery operation could be triggered before the last discovery operation is completed.
    Worker will leverage k8s lease to do this.
 The lease should be taken on a per-registry basis.
-   However, we need to consider about the namespace these lease resource instances are in.
-   - Do we want worker to have RBAC for k8s lease on all namespaces? (this might be a concern about this)
-   - Or we operate all such kind of leases in {sbombastic} namespace? (notice: by design Kubernetes does not support cross-namespace owner references)

-9. After worker starts the create catalog job, it updates the RegistryDiscovery CR status when iterating thru the listed images.

-10. When SBOMReconciler reconciles a SBOM CR & sees len(SBOMs) == len(Images), it means the registry discovery is completed.
-    Controller will update the RegistryDiscovery CR status accordingly & delete the k8s lease object for the registry.

-11. May need to add more fields(like ObservedGeneration) to RegistryDiscovery.Status for internal handling
+   (The lease name is in the format "lease-{registry namespace}-{registry name}" ) All such k8s leases are created in {sbombastic| namespace.

+8. After the leaseLock is acquired, worker will add annotations like below to the Registry CR: sbombastic.rancher.io/last-discovery-completed: "false" sbombastic.rancher.io/last-discovery-completed-at: "" sbombastic.rancher.io/last-discovery-started-at: "2025-05-08T15:52:20Z" sbombastic.rancher.io/last-job-name: registry-example-discovery-795c63c4-11
+    sbombastic.rancher.io/last-job-type: discovery

+9. Controller and worker update RegistryDiscovery.Status.CurrentStatus and RegistryDiscovery.Status.Conditions to keep track of the progress of the registry discovery.
+   These are the possible Status.CurrentStatus values:
+    "Pending"
+	"Running"
+	"FailStopped"
+	"Cancel"
+	"Succeeded"

+   These are the possible Status.Condition.Type values:
+    "Discovering"
+    "Discovered"

+   These are the possible Status.Condition.Reason values:
+    "FailedToRequestDiscovery"
+	"DiscoveryPending"
+	"DiscoveryRunning"
+	"DiscoveryFailed"
+	"DiscoveryFinished"

+10. After the last Image CR is created, worker updates RegistryDiscovery.Status to "Succeeded".

+11. After the last SBOM CR is reconciled(i.e. when the # of selected Image CRs equal to the # of selected SBOM CRs), controller updates Registry's annotation: sbombastic.rancher.io/last-discovery-completed: "true" sbombastic.rancher.io/last-discovery-completed-at: "2025-05-08T15:52:20Z"

 ------